teranetsrl/oauth2_client/README.md

 First you need to create a new Project if it doesn't already exists, then you need to create the OAuth2 credentials ("OAuth Client ID").

 Select **iOS** as *Application Type*, specify a name for the client and in the *Bundle ID* field insert your custom uri scheme
-(for example 'com.example.app', but you can use whatever uri scheme you want).
+(for example 'my.test.app', but you can use whatever uri scheme you want).

 Then in your code: